mendix/docs/content/refguide/mxbuild.md

 You need to run 7-Zip *as an Administrator* to successfully extract the MxBuild files.
 {{% /alert %}}

-The system requirements for MxBuild are documented here:
+The system requirements for MxBuild are documented here: [System Requirements](system-requirements#mxbuild).

 MxBuild can be run in either [Build mode](#build-mode), to build a package once, or [Service mode](#service-mode), if you are intending to build the package several times, depending on your needs.
 The modes are described in the sections below.